spco/git-novice/_episodes/08-collab.md

 > Switch roles and repeat the whole process.
 {: .challenge}

-> ## Review Changes
->
-> The Owner pushed commits to the repository without giving any information
-> to the Collaborator.
-How can the Collaborator find out what has changed with
-> command line?
-And on Bitbucket?
->
-> > ## Solution
-> > On the command line, the Collaborator can use ```git fetch origin master```
-> > to get the remote changes into the local repository, but without merging
-> > them.
-Then by running ```git diff master origin/master``` the Collaborator
-> > will see the changes output in the terminal.
-> >
-> > On Bitbucket, the Collaborator can go to their own fork of the repository and
-> > look right above the light blue latest commit bar for a gray bar saying
-> > "This branch is 1 commit behind Our-Repository:master."
-On the far right of
-> > that gray bar is a Compare icon and link.
-On the Compare page the
-> > Collaborator should change the base fork to their own repository, then click
-> > the link in the paragraph above to "compare across forks", and finally
-> > change the head fork to the main repository.
-This will show all the commits
-> > that are different.
-> {: .solution}
-{: .challenge}

 > ## Comment Changes in Bitbucket
 >
 > The Collaborator has some questions about one line change made by the Owner and